|Main Subject Pages|

 by this site's affiliated consulting experts (see the

-About This Site page) and the author who have been students of historic bottle
+About This Site page) and the author all of whom have been students of historic bottle

 identification for many years.